 Paternity leave is the time a father takes off from work upon the birth of his child.
 The period of the leave and the nature, whether paid or unpaid, differs from place to place.

 Almost all countries have a paternity leave policy; for example –

 - Norway – The country offers equal parental leave (maternity and paternity leave) of 46 weeks at full pay or 56 weeks at 80% pay.

 - Spain – Fathers are entitled to 30 days of paid leave from work, in all sectors.

 - Iceland – Mandatory leave of 3 months is given to fathers at 80% pay; they can further extend the leave for 3 months i.e. a total of 6 months of paternity leave.

-India, as of December’17, doesn’t have a law in place for paternity leave unlike the Maternity Benefits Act, though; certain members of Parliament are championing a Paternity Benefits Act.
+India, as of December’17, doesn’t have a law in place for paternity leave, unlike the Maternity Benefits Act, though; certain members of Parliament are championing a Paternity Benefits Act.
 Hence, currently all private firms have their own rules and regulations; most companies offer some kind of paternity leave.
-The government employees are allocated 15 days of paternity leave which is extended to cases of adoption as well.
+Government employees are allocated 15 days of paternity leave which is extended to cases of adoption as well.

-Paternity leave helps the fathers in bonding with the baby; this time can also be used to help your partner as she would be recovering from all the changes in her body; it is especially beneficial is you and your spouse don’t have any help from a family member.
+Paternity leave helps the father in bonding with the baby, this time can also be used to help your partner as she would be recovering from all the changes in her body, it is especially beneficial if you and your spouse don’t have any help from a family member.

-Dads can utilise their paternity leave by –
+Dads can utilize their paternity leave by –